rennschnecke123/symbolizer/README.md

 Then you have speed, space _and_ redundancy.

 Writing:
-ssd -> fast
+ssd -&gt; fast
 Reading:
-still on ssd? -> fast
+still on ssd? -&gt; fast
-moved to raid? -> not like ssd but fast because when reading you have the bandwith of _both_ hdds.
+moved to raid? -&gt; not like ssd but fast because when reading you have the bandwith of _both_ hdds.
 And when reading most hdds are much faster as when writing.

 And last but not least the rebuild mode is to get real data to the source again.